edf42001/FRC-2018-Base/readme.md

 Creating Commands:
 A "command" is a VI that will execute on your robot.
 To create a command, add a VI in the special CommandTemplates folder, found under the My Computer section of the robot project.
 Add controls to the VI for each parameter you want passed to your command.
 On our robot, these VIs will be wrappers around our Command and Control VIs.
 When you are done creating or modifying a command template open and run the VI GenerateCode, which will take your templates and convert them into a form that can be run in autonomous.

+Note: Please don't use spaces in your control's names.
+It won't work.
+Code may be added later to fix this.

 Currently, only boolean, number, and string parameters are supported.